megan-lynn-tucker/megan-lynn-tucker.github.io/README.md

-A website to host links to creative writing projects by Olive Ann Tucker.
+A website that hosts links to creative writing projects published by Olive Ann Tucker.